-Working with our hands, heads, and hearts, we change the world one place at a time through our Arlington Urban Design Center housed at City Hall, Parallel Construction (a design-build studio), the Institute of Urban Studies, the Digital Architecture Research Consortium (DARC), the David Dillon Center for Texas Architecture, studio and workshop projects that engage real-world topics, and more.
-Students also benefit from small classes, dedicated faculty and staff, strong student organizations, mentorships with local professionals, and the dynamism of the Dallas-Fort Worth region.
-Degree programs in Architecture, Interior Design, Landscape Architecture, Planning (Masters and PhD), Real Estate, Public Policy (Masters and PhD), and Public Administration (Master of Public Administration and PhD) may be customized with minors in Environmental and Sustainability Studies and History of Architecture and with new certificates in Historic Preservation, Healthcare Design, Urban Farming, and Urban Design.
+We build the future and transform our communities through our Arlington Urban Design Center housed at City Hall, Parallel Construction (a design-build studio), the Institute of Urban Studies, the Digital Architecture Research Consortium (DARC), the David Dillon Center for Texas Architecture, studio and workshop projects that engage real-world topics, and more.
+Students also benefit from small classes, dedicated faculty and staff, strong student organizations, mentorships with local professionals, and the growth, diversity, and vitality of the Dallas-Fort Worth region.
+Degree programs in Architecture, Interior Design, Landscape Architecture, Planning (Masters and PhD), Real Estate, Public Policy (Masters and PhD), and Public Administration (Master of Public Administration and PhD) may be individualized with minors in Environmental and Sustainability Studies, Urban and Public Affairs, and History of Architecture.

 We invite you to join us and

-The University of Texas at Arlington will soon begin a search for a new dean for the College of Architecture, Planning and Public Affairs.
+The University of Texas at Arlington is conducting a search for a new dean for the College of Architecture, Planning and Public Affairs.